Heal from Codependency & Build a Self That’s Yours

 Signs and Symptoms of Codependency

-Codependence can manifest in a variety of ways, generally revolving around a fear of rejection and a deep need for external validation.
-Check how many of these common signs apply to your life:
+Codependency shows up in a lot of ways, but it usually traces back to two things: a fear of rejection and a deep need for outside validation.
+See how many of these sound like your life:

 Common Codependent Behaviors